 Modern plumbing codes require backflow prevention to be installed wherever a cross-connection exists.
 If the plumbing in your home is old, you are at greater risk of having no backflow prevention systems installed.

-How do I install a backflow prevention device?
+How to install a backflow prevention device

 You can install some backflow prevention devices yourself, and others must be installed by a licensed plumber.
 The ease of installation depends on the type of device and where it will be installed.